ESRs

 - Personal Experience: Additionally, during my time as ESR01 at Robert Bosch in Germany, from March to May 2023 and again in October 2023, I gained valuable insights into real-world industrial fracture problems in SFRP composites.
 My interactions with experts in the field and the hands-on experience in applying the developed computational tools were instrumental in broadening my research perspective and skills.

-- Seventh International Conference on Computational Modelling of Fracture and Failure of Materials and Structures (CFRAC 2023), held at Czech Technical University in Prague, Czech Republic, from 21st June 2023 to 23rd July 2023.
+- CFRAC 2023 - Seventh International Conference on Computational Modelling of Fracture and Failure of Materials and Structures, held in Prague, Czech Republic, from 21st to 23rd June, 2023.

 This PhD research project, assigned to Early-Stage Researcher (ESR) 1, aims to develop and implement a computational code based on the Coupled Criterion of Finite Fracture Mechanics (CCFFM) with the new formulation known as the Principle of Minimum Total Energy subjected to a Stress Condition (PMTE-SC).
 The code will be specifically designed to accurately predict the initiation and propagation of cracks in brittle materials.